Rex739/SignalPilot/README.md

 # SignalPilot

-SignalPilot transforms a CoinMarketCap-powered signal layer into explainable, backtestable BNB Chain strategy specs.
+SignalPilot is a strategy intelligence platform that transforms live CoinMarketCap market signals into explainable, backtestable strategy specifications for BNB Chain research workflows.

 ## Problem